All Episodes

 Everything's on schedule.

-It's the Republicans on Capitol Hill that that may have some explaining to do with all the talk about delaying Obamacare.
+It's the Republicans on Capitol Hill that may have some explaining to do with all the talk about delaying Obamacare.

-None of the president threw in on that too, and the tax cuts don't seem to be happening as quickly as as were indicated.
+And the tax cuts don't seem to be happening as quickly as were indicated.

 That's where fault lines lie.